 - inspect and test portable firefighting appliances.

-- Licensees who held a 'fire hydrants and hose reels - inspect and test' licence at 30 April 2021 will have a temporarily expanded scope of work to include the existing scope of work of this class until 31 October 2021 being:
+- Licensees who held a 'fire hydrants and hose reels - inspect and test' licence at 30 April 2021 will have a temporarily expanded scope of work to include the former scope of work of this class until 31 October 2021 being:

 - inspect and test fire hydrants and fire hose reels

 - The ‘fire pumps - inspect and test’ class is a continuing class of licence and may be held by transitioning licensees with no change to the current scope of work.